Drivers with Disabilities in ArizonaPage Overview

 The Arizona Motor Vehicle Division (MVD) appreciates the importance of mobility, especially to those who are hindered by physical limitations.
 For that reason, it allows you to apply for a disability license plate and/or a placard that allows you special parking privileges in public areas.

-You can apply for the plates or placards at any one of the more than 100 MVD offices.
+You can apply for the plates or placards at any most of the AZ MVD offices.
+You may need to complete a Disability-Hearing Impaired Plate/Placard Application (Form 96-0104) and a Special Plate Application (Form 96-0143).

 The application process is simple, requiring only a board-certified doctor to verify on your application that you have one of the qualifying disabilities listed below: